-Trial Attorney with over $22 million in verdicts and settlements in just the last eight years.
+Over $49 million in verdicts and settlements in 15 years.

 Trial attorney with experience can make the difference.

 I am an experienced, aggressive trial lawyer who has tried over 140 jury trials and I have 25 years of courtroom experience as of 2018.
 I am not afraid to take your case to trial if that is what it takes to maximize the amount of money you recover for your personal injury.
 I offer one-on-one service, and I will not hand your case off to an inexperienced associate or paralegal.